janneshopman/RKSymFoam/README.md

 * All test cases can be found in the "cases" directory, including a Taylor-Green Vortex and a channel flow.
-* Both test cases contain a "templateCase" directory, which should be copied before it run from inside the new directory with:
+* Both test cases contain a "templateCase" directory, which should be copied before running it from inside the new directory with:

 <pre>
 ./run.sh &ltsolver&gt &ltsimulation type&gt &ltRunge-Kutta scheme&gt